exercism/blog/posts/hello-world-machine.md

 #### The Named Parameter

-After the previous attemp, the machine only managed to remember where is it but it can't remember the greeting, so you need to put in the greeting again.
+After the previous attempt, the machine only managed to remember where is it, but can't remember the greeting, so you need to put in the greeting again.

 ```python
 def hello(greeting: str, location="World") -> str: